dwhall/HeyMac/docs/HeyMacProtocol.md

   <dd>Resender Address:  If 1, the Resender Address is present in the header.
   The Resender Address is added to or changed within the frame by a node that detects that it is responsible for routing the frame.
-  A frame recipient uses the Resender Address, the Destination Address and the recipient's address to calculate if the recipient must route the frame and in which direction (up or down).
+  The recipient of a frame uses its own address, the frame's Resender Address and the frame's Destination Address to determine frame routing.
   </dd>

   <dt><strong>N</strong></dt>